ESzyszka/Data-Lakehouse-crash-course/README.md

 ---

 *This tutorial provides a foundation for building modern multimodal F1 data pipelines using real Formula 1 racing data.
-The motorsports analytics landscape evolves rapidly with new regulations and technologies, so stay updated with the latest developments in each tool and F1 data sources.*
+If you would like to contribute fork the project and commit your changes.*